craigmartin/boots/README.md

-# Automated Bootstraps for various environments and situations
+# My own bag of Automated Bootstraps for various environments and situations

 ## Sinatra / Backbone